 Your dentist at the office of Poulos & Somers will provide you with a comprehensive set of instructions for recovering from your surgery.
 Follow these instructions to ensure you recover quickly and avoid common complications like dry socket.

 After a patient’s tooth is extracted, it's not uncommon for the bone that previously supported the tooth to weaken and fade away.
 This can lead to gaps forming between the teeth, or the teeth becoming misaligned.
 At Poulos & Somers, we perform socket preservations with extractions to keep your mouth healthy.
 Keeping the bone strong is important because it helps you avoid more dental health issues in the future, it ensures that your mouth will be healthy enough to support a replacement tooth.
 Call us today to learn more about our extraction process and how we can help you restore your smile.

 At Poulos and Somers, we pride ourselves on changing the way tooth extractions have traditionally been done.
 If an extraction is necessary, we will very carefully and painlessly remove your tooth from its socket without damaging any adjacent teeth or supporting bone.
 During treatment, one of our specialists will make a small incision into your gum in order to access the affected tooth.
 We use a localized anesthetic to ensure a pain-free procedure, and the site of your extraction should be healed within two weeks.

 If you have a damaged or infected tooth, our team can help with a skillful, gentle surgical extraction.
 We take the time and care to preserve the bone left behind to ensure optimal dental health, and you’ll be comfortable throughout your treatment.
-Call us today at 303-832-4867 to schedule an appointment!
+Call us today at 303-832-4867 or contact us online to schedule an appointment!